aehng/Lecture-Notes/Module0/Lec04-Wed_Jan_18/README.md

 |4.
 Deployment                 | 5%
 |5.
 Maintenance                | ∞

-You will need to write a little something about each phase as you work on your projects.
-This is explained in more depth [here](../Software_Development_Plan.md)
+You will write a little something about each phase as you work on projects.

-As you write your plan, think about how you can apply the [Eight General Problem Solving Techniques](../General_Problem_Solving_Techniques.md) to the problem at hand.